-Several years ago I tried out Dave Canterbury’s sling bow, and it was fun and I saw that it had potential, but arrows were expensive and the short arrows I bought just did not develop enough energy to be useful.
+Several years ago I tried out Dave Canterbury’s sling bow.
+It was fun and I saw that it had potential, Unfortunately, arrows are expensive.
+The short arrows I bought just did not develop enough energy to be useful.

 I decided to look into making my own arrows.
-Arrow-making has obviously been around a long time, and is a pretty developed science.
-Feathers arraigned in a 3 feather system are the most common, with some using 2 or 4 feathered fletching systems – additionally plastic vanes are also available commercially.
+Arrow-making has obviously been around a long time.
+So it is a pretty developed science.
+Feathers arraigned in a 3 feather system are the most common.
+However, some use 2 or 4 feathered fletching systems.
+Additionally plastic vanes are available commercially.

-In today’s article we are going to go “mad max” and create Duct Tape Arrow Fletching from the Prepper McGyver’s most common resource – Duct Tape.
+In today’s article we are going to go “mad max” and create Duct Tape Arrow Fletching.

 The great thing about duct tape is that is common, cheap, is not too stiff so that it can bend as it comes in contact with the bow, but when doubled up is stiff enough to direct the arrow in flight.